ellisware/factory_pkg/README.md

 Once the package is installed it can be used by importing the library.

-example.py
+example.py:
 ```
-Import factory_pkg as fp
+import factory_pkg as fp
 ```

 The first step is to retrieve the site information which is used to identify the factory hierarchy.

-example.py
+example.py:
 ```
 …
-factory = fp.site.Site()
+factory = fp.site.Site() # for default xa-site
+factory = fp.site.Site("http:\\192.168.88.88\field-api\v3") # for vm at 192.168.88.88
 …
 ```

 Then the node information can be used.

-example.py
+example.py:
 ```
 …
-for each n in factory.nodes:
+for each controller in factory.nodes:
-   print n.controller_id
+   print controller.controller_id
 …
 ```

+## Design Notes

+Additionally, the package uses the [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization#Python) design pattern to improve effeciency and responsivness to the end user.
+Additionally, the package uses the [Facade](https://en.wikipedia.org/wiki/Facade_pattern#Python) design pattern to aggregate the underlying REST-API data.

 ## Running the tests